akshayaprabakaran/mealsonwheels/README.md

 * searching
 * filtering
 * clean/decent visualiization
+* test suite for important functions that aid data filtering and searching
+* production ready release

 If I had more time to work on this project, there are several things I would consider implementing
 * pagination for better response time.